codelikesuraj/zuriLaravel/README.md

 6. Create a Google doc and in it
 7. Insert a screenshot of Composer version
 8. Insert a screenshot of Laravel version
-9. Add a link to the GitHub project above in the doc 7.
+9. Add a link to the GitHub project above in the Document.
-10. Submit the link the doc as your submission.
+10. Submit the link to the doc as your submission.